-278 through 184E of chapter 94and sections 56D and 56E of chapter 98 not to exceed \$3.5 million 279 annually in order to support its enforcement activities; provided further that any excess fees and 280 fines up to \$1 million in excess of this figure shall be used to fund the Division of Standards 281 municipal grant program for approved agents to assist the division in lieu of a legislative 282 appropriation.
-In the event that the division and the municipal grant program are fully funded, 283 all additional revenue shall be turned over to the General Fund.

-Section 184E. (a) Any food store or a retailer containing a food department wishing to convert from an individual item pricing system to a consumer scanner pricing system must seek a waiver from the division.
-The waiver shall be granted by the division provided that the food store or retailer containing a food department has no outstanding fines under sections 184B-D of chapter 94 or section 56D of chapter 98 and pays a \$500 fee annually to the division if the retail space is less than 15,000 sq. feet, \$500 fee if the retail space 15,000 sq. feet up to 30,000 sq. feet, or a \$1,000 fee if the retail space is 30,000 square feet or more.
+- 271 issued hereunder by the director of standards shall not be a defense to a violation of said section - 272 or any regulations promulgated hereunder. - 273 (i) The division may retain all registration fees and fines it collects under sections 184B through - 274 184E of chapter 94and sections 56D and 56E of chapter 98 not to exceed \$3.5 million annually - 275 in order to support its enforcement activities; provided further that any excess fees and fines up - 276 to \$1 million in excess of this figure shall be used to fund the Division of Standards municipal - 277 grant program for approved agents to assist the division in lieu of a legislative appropriation.
+In - 278 the event that the division and the municipal grant program are fully funded, all additional - 279 revenue shall be turned over to the General Fund. - 280 Section 184E. (a) Any food store or a retailer containing a food department wishing to convert - 281 from an individual item pricing system to a consumer scanner pricing system must seek a waiver - 282 from the division.
+The waiver shall be granted by the division provided that the food store or - 283 retailer containing a food department has no outstanding fines under sections 184B-D of chapter - 284 94 or section 56D of chapter 98 and pays a \$500 fee annually to the division if the retail space is - less than 15,000 sq. feet, \$500 fee if the retail space 15,000 sq. feet up to 30,000 sq. feet, or a - \$1,000 fee if the retail space is 30,000 square feet or more. - 287 (b) Pursuant to the regulations promulgated under this chapter, the Division will require that each - 288 applicant complete a "no job loss" affidavit stating the number of people employed at the time of - 289 the application process, including without limitation, establishment of a complaint process, so - 290 that full and part time employees will not suffer any wage or benefit loss due to said transfer... - 291 After the filing of the affidavit, if there is any resulting job loss at the store due to the - 292 implementation of the waiver, not attributed to seasonal employment or verifiable economic pressures, the store will be required to item price for one year pursuant to sections 184B through 294 184E, inclusive, of chapter 94, or other applicable Massachusetts law or regulation promulgated hereunder, and be subject to a fine of not more than five thousand dollars.
+295

-(b) Any retailer that possesses an applicable collective bargaining unit and intends to transfer from an individual item pricing system to a consumer scanner pricing system shall submit an affidavit to the deputy director prior to the implementation of the transfer stating that protections, including without limitation, a complaint process, are in place so that full and part time employees will not suffer any wage or benefit loss due to said transfer.
-Said affidavit shall include without limitation, the number of full and part time employees working for the food store or retailer containing a food department on the date the administering agency head allows for the transfer to a consumer scanner pricing system, the number of full or part time employees working for the food store or retailer containing a food department on December 31 of each calendar year that the food store or retailer containing a food department is utilizing a consumer scanner pricing system and the average salary and benefits of such employees; If an employee or applicable collective bargaining unit believes that the employee wages or benefits in any location have been reduced due to said transfer and not due to seasonal employment, the employee or collective bargaining unit may bring a complaint against the food store or retailer containing a food department before the division after paying a nominal fee, which shall be established by the division.
-If the division determines that the complaint is valid, the retailer shall disclose retail prices using an individual item pricing system for a period of not less than 12 months.
-The wage and employee data provided to the Division for the purposes of transfer from an individual item pricing system to a consumer scanner pricing system is proprietary in nature and is not available to the public.

-(c) All food stores or retailers containing a food department using a consumer scanner 312 pricing system shall be subject to inspection by the division for compliance with the provisions outlined in this section; provided, however, that the division shall not cause any food store or a 314 retailer containing a food department using a consumer scanner pricing system to be inspected more than once per calendar month; provided, however, the division may inspect any food store or retailer containing a food department using a consumer scanner pricing system once every 317 week until the food store or retailer containing a food department is found to be in compliance with this section if: (1) within the previous 30 days, there is a verified pattern of consumer 318 complaints; or (2) upon regular inspection the food store or retailer containing a food department is not in compliance with this section.
+(c) All food stores or retailers containing a food department using a consumer scanner pricing 297 system shall be subject to inspection by the division for compliance with the provisions outlined in this section; provided, however, that the division shall not cause any food store or a retailer 298 299 containing a food department using a consumer scanner pricing system to be inspected more than 300 once per calendar month; provided, however, the division may inspect any food store or retailer containing a food department using a consumer scanner pricing system once every week until the 301 food store or retailer containing a food department is found to be in compliance with this section 302 303 if: (1) within the previous 30 days, there is a verified pattern of consumer complaints; or (2) upon 304 regular inspection the food store or retailer containing a food department is not in compliance 305 with this section.